-On 27 November 2012, Viviane Reding, Vice-President of the EC in charge of Justice, Fundamental Rights and Citizenship, gave a press conference on misleading and comparative advertising Directive.
+Extracts from the Midday statement by Viviane REDING, Vice-President of the EC in charge of Justice, Fundamental Rights and Citizenship

 Only the original language version is authentic and it prevails in the event of its differing from the translated versions.